GiatrasKon/Gastric-Cancer-scRNAseq-Analysis/README.md

-# Gastric Cancel Single-Cell RNA-seq Analysis
+# Gastric CanceR Single-Cell RNA-seq Analysis

 This repository contains the code and data for the recreation and enrichment of the gastric (GC) cancer single-cell RNA-seq (scRNA-seq) data analysis pipeline described in the ["Comprehensive analysis of metastatic gastric cancer tumour cells using single‑cell RNA‑seq" by Wang B. et. al](https://www.nature.com/articles/s41598-020-80881-2), using the raw counts matrix that is available in [GEO (GSE158631)](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE158631).
 Our robust and comprehensive pipeline surpasses previous approaches by incorporating multiple dimensionality reduction techniques, various clustering methods, marker gene identification and GO functional annotation.